madebyuppercut/FoodFinderYYC-web/readme.md

 Development
 ---
 1. There are 2 main branches: `master` and `dev`, create additional branches as necessary
-1. Run `npm run batch`.
+1. Run `npm run watch`.
 This will start Webpack dev server

 Deployment
 ---